Jamie Wilkinson: Career

-Jamie is a virtual research fellow of the Free Art and Technology Lab.
+Wilkinson is a virtual research fellow of the Free Art and Technology Lab.
 His work was featured in F.A.T.
 Gold: Five Years of Free Art & Technology, a retrospective of F.A.T.
 Lab's work, at Eyebeam, MU Eindhoven, and Gray Area Foundation for the Arts.
 He also co-founded video sharing and payment platform VHX.
 Wilkinson was Eyebeam's systems administrator in 2006.

-In August, 2010 Jamie won an Emmy for "Outstanding Creative Achievement in Interactive Media - Fiction" for his work in collaborating with Casey Pugh, Annelise Pruitt and Chad Pugh on Star Wars Uncut, a web-based platform and community where users can recreate their favorite scenes from Star Wars.
+In August, 2010 Wilkinson won an Emmy for "Outstanding Creative Achievement in Interactive Media - Fiction" for his work in collaborating with Casey Pugh, Annelise Pruitt and Chad Pugh on Star Wars Uncut, a web-based platform and community where users can recreate their favorite scenes from Star Wars.

-In addition to his online video work, Wilkinson taught an “Internet Famous” class at Parsons graduate Design & Technology Program that examined internet attention, specifically how it could be manipulated and aggregated via different strategies.
-Students’ grades were determined solely based on their ability to garner online attention in the form of web page views, video views, Twitter followers, and “favorites.”
+In addition to his online video work, Wilkinson taught an "Internet Famous" class at Parsons graduate Design & Technology Program that examined internet attention, specifically how it could be manipulated and aggregated via different strategies.
+Students’ grades were determined solely based on their ability to garner online attention in the form of web page views, video views, Twitter followers, and "favorites."